 - Through the Merger, we acquired two royalty earning products, Relenza and Inavir.
-We also acquired three Phase 2 clinical stage antiviral compounds, which we have discontinued. - Relenza and Inavir are antivirals for the treatment of influenza that are marketed by GlaxoSmithKline, plc ("GSK") and Daiichi Sankyo Company, Limited ("Daiichi Sankyo"), respectively.
+We also acquired three Phase 2 clinical stage antiviral compounds, which we have discontinued independent clinical development of.
+However, for one of these, Vapendavir, we have entered into an exclusive worldwide license agreement with Altesa Biosciences, Inc. ("Altesa") on July 6, 2021, permitting Altesa to develop and commercialize this capsid-binding broad spectrum antiviral. - Relenza and Inavir are antivirals for the treatment of influenza, marketed by GlaxoSmithKline, plc ("GSK") and Daiichi Sankyo Company, Limited ("Daiichi Sankyo"), respectively.
 We have earned royalties on the net sales of Relenza and Inavir in Japan.
 The last patent for Relenza expired in July 2019 and the last patent for Inavir expires in December 2029.
-Sales of these antivirals vary significantly from quarter to quarter due to the seasonality of flu, and from one year to the next depending on the intensity of the flu season and competition from other antivirals such as Tamiflu.
-Importantly, on February 23, 2018, Xofluza, a new drug to treat influenza developed by Shionogi & Co., Ltd. ("Shionogi"), was approved in Japan.
+Sales of these antivirals vary significantly by quarter, because influenza virus activity displays strong seasonal cycles, and by year depending on the intensity and duration of the flu season and competition with other antivirals such as Tamiflu.
+Importantly, on February 23, 2018, Xofluza, a new drug that treats influenza developed by Shionogi, was approved in Japan.
 The drug has gained significant market share, substantially reducing sales of Inavir.